york-cs-dams/practicals/fundamentals/rspec/1_basics.md

 ## Common RSpec Matchers

 In RSpec, matchers are used to specify assertions (or "expectations").
-We've seen one matcher already, `eq`.
+We've seen two matchers already, `eq` and `raise_error`.

 Take a look at the [RSpec documentation for `eq`](http://rspec.info/documentation/3.3/rspec-expectations/#Equivalence), and then continue reading this page to become familiar with the other built-in matchers.

-Q2.
-Open the folder `fundamentals/rspec/bowling` in your favourite editor.
-Your mission is to implement the tests cases in the `bowling_spec.rb` file.
-The initial test cases are by no means a complete set: you should add some new test cases too.
-You can run the tests with `vado rake test:rspec:bowling`.